London flu: Background

 In July 1968, a novel subtype of influenza A, H3N2, caused a massive epidemic in Hong Kong and subsequently spread to other countries, leading to the global Hong Kong flu pandemic that lasted until 1970.
 Through April 1972, little antigenic difference from the original Hong Kong virus was noted on the whole among circulating strains.
 In July 1971, "a fairly extensive outbreak" occurred in Coonoor, India, though it did not immediately spread to other countries.
 Although the virus was originally isolated in India, it was not identified by the World Health Organization as a "drift" variant until January 1972, when a single strain, ultimately classified as A/England/42/72, was isolated among over 700 others collected during an epidemic in England.
 It was not until May 1972, however, as the winter flu season began in the Southern Hemisphere, that it resulted in outbreaks in Malaysia, Singapore, and Australia.

 In the 1971–1972 flu season, influenza activity in the United States was reported in 49 of the 50 states and became widespread in 21.
 Pneumonia and influenza excess mortality remained above the epidemic threshold for seven consecutive weeks and ultimately was the highest since the initial introduction of the pandemic virus into the country in the 1968–1969 season.
 Despite the identification of the novel variant in January, the Center for Disease Control (today the Centers for Disease Control and Prevention) in June announced that the influenza A strain to be used in the vaccines for the 1972–1973 season would remain the same, albeit its potency increased.
 Although it was recognized that the variant could spread globally similar to the original virus, experts did not anticipate a serious epidemic after the widespread outbreak the year before.
 (The England variant was also not the only one to have emerged and caused outbreaks in the past year, and it was not until the middle of 1972 that it really took off.)
 In October, the CDC warned of the likely appearance of "new strains" of influenza A in the upcoming flu season.

+London flu gets its name as the World Health Organization Influenza Centre's laboratories first identified it as a distinct strain in the UK in early 1972.